Kyle Phillips (American football): Professional career

+New York Jets

-Phillips signed with the New York Jets as an undrafted free agent on April 27, 2019 and made the 53-man roster out of training camp.
-He made his NFL debut on September 16, 2019 against the Cleveland Browns, making two tackles.
+Phillips signed with the New York Jets as an undrafted free agent on April 27, 2019, and made the 53-man roster out of training camp.
+He made his NFL debut on September 16, 2019, against the Cleveland Browns, making two tackles.
 Phillips finished his rookie season with 39 tackles, nine tackles for loss and 1.5 sacks with a pass defended in 15 games played, four of which he started.

 Phillips suffered a season-ending ankle injury on October 25, 2020, in an 18–10 loss to the Buffalo Bills and was placed on injured reserve on October 28.
 He played in seven games with three starts in the 2020 season, recording 11 tackles, three of which were for loss.

-On August 31, 2021, Phillips was placed on the reserve/PUP list to start the season.
+On August 31, 2021, Phillips was placed on the reserve/physically unable to perform list to start the season.
 He was activated on November 17.
+He appeared in seven games and made one start in the 2021 season.
+He recorded one sack, which came in Week 14 against the New Orleans Saints.

+New Orleans Saints

+On July 31, 2023, Phillips signed with the New Orleans Saints.
+He was waived on August 29, 2023, and re-signed to the practice squad.
+On September 13, 2023, the Saints signed Phillips to the active roster.
+He appeared in five games in the 2023 season.

+Birmingham Stallions

+On December 6, 2024, Phillips signed with the Birmingham Stallions of the United Football League (UFL).

+DC Defenders

+On March 20, 2025, Phillips was claimed by the DC Defenders of the United Football League (UFL).

 Personal life

 Phillips mother, Teresa Phillips, served as the athletic director of Tennessee State University from 2002-2019.